• Skip to primary navigation

 • Any other company or individual working in association with the financial markets

 In fact, after the withdrawal of the UK from the EU, the FCA and SEC are now working together in order to form common policies and regulations.
-This is the start of creating one single standard across the globe, where there is currently a huge gap between operations in regulation for different jurisdictions.
+This is the start of creating one single standard across the globe, where there is currently a huge gap between operations in regulation for different jurisdictions

 To keep up with regulation changes, working with AI is now the only way to manage, especially for large companies that are trying to manage compliance in multiple jurisdictions.